 - Noise from both internal sources (e.g. mechanical ventilation systems, plant noise) and external sources (e.g. traffic noise transmitted via the building façade) should be included, and, where windows are openable as part of the ventilation strategy, these should be assumed to be open for the purposes of calculations and open for measurements. - Noise from occupants and office equipment (e.g. computers) should not be included in the measurements. - Measurements should be made in at least four rooms in which noise levels can be expected to be greatest either because they are on the noisiest façade or because they are on a naturally ventilated façade. - Where different ventilation strategies are used, measurements should be conducted in rooms utilising each strategy.
 Otherwise, measurements should be made in rooms on the noisiest façade. - T in $L{Aeq,T}$ is taken as the duration of the normal working day (typically 8 hours between 09.00 and 17.00). - Measurements need not be made over a period of 8 hours if a shorter measurement period can be used.
-In this case, measurements should be made when external noise levels are representative of normal conditions throughout the day. - Measurement periods less than 30 minutes may give representative values for indoor ambient noise levels and may be utilized where this is the case.
-However measurement periods shorter than 5 minutes should not be used. - Measurements should be taken in a minimum of 3 locations in rooms at a height of 1.2 m above the floor level and at least 1 m away from any surface. - Where relevant, measurement of airborne sound insulation between teaching spaces should be conducted between one in four pairs of adjacent rooms (or teaching spaces). - Where relevant, measurement of impact sound pressure level should be conducted in one in four teaching spaces (separated from rooms above).
+In this case, measurements should be made when external noise levels are representative of normal conditions throughout the day. - Measurement periods shorter than 5 minutes should not be used. - Measurements should be taken in a minimum of 3 locations in rooms at a height of 1.2 m above the floor level and at least 1 m away from any surface.